RHIT-CSSE/csse220/Homework/HWVaporSalesManager/README.md

 # HWVaporSalesManager - Implementing Design Problem 2

-## Overview:
+## Overview
 In this assignment, you will implement the sales manager for Vapor video games (Design Problem 2).
+This is a _Pair Programming_ assignment: you will work in a team of two, alternating Navigator and Driver roles so that each person has each role at least twice.
+Why?
+Because you will be working on a multi-week team project at the end of this quarter.
+Now is a good time to start building teamwork skills and looking for possible final project teammates.

-There is an _Individual Part_, which you must complete alone, and a _Paired Part_, which you can work on either alone or with one partner.
-If you work with a partner on the *Paired Part*, then add a comment with your partner's name at the top the files you submit.
+There is a _Manual Part_, which you must complete without external resources beyond the Java API Docs and CSSE 220 course materials.
+Then, there is a _GenAI Part_, in which you will use a GenAI tool to add some features and write a brief report on the experience.

+You and your partner should write all code on one of your machines, then send the final version (after submission) to the other person via email or Teams for future reference.
+If you split the work across more than one session, consider sending intermediate versions of the code too.

-## Learning Objectives:
+## Content Learning Targets
-After completing this assignment, you will be able to:
+_After completing this assignment, you should be able to say:_
-- Implement a set of classes given their UML diagram.
-- Develop new objects, complete with fields and methods.
+- I can develop new objects, complete with fields and methods.
+- I can implement a small object-oriented application given a UML class diagram, system requirements, and unit tests.
+- I can interpret unit test results and apply them to accelerate the debugging process.
+- I can review code that I didn't write with respect to design principles and documentation/style guidelines.

+## Process Skill Goals
+_During the activity, you should make progress toward:_
+- Forming shared understanding of system requirements with a teammate.
+(Teamwork)
+- Writing reflections with technical detail on the software development process.
+(Communication)

 ## Rubrics:
-To earn a 100% for the assignment you must do the following 3 tasks:
+Your overall grade for this assignment comes from these parts:
-1. (60% of grade) *Individual Part*
+1. (50% of grade) *Manual Part* unit tests passed (percentage)
+2. (10% of grade) *GenAI Part* unit tests passed (percentage)
-2. (30% of grade) *Paired Part*
+3. (30% of grade) *GenAI Part* written report
-3. (10% of grade) *Commenting & Conventions*
+4. (10% of grade) *Commenting & Conventions*

-### 1) Individual Part Rubric
-To earn a 100% for this part, all JUnit tests for the *Individual Part* operations must succeed
-- Your score for the *Individual Part* of the assignment = (PercentageJUnitTestsPassed * IndividualPartTotalPoints)

-### 2) Paired Part Rubric
-To earn a 100% for this part, all JUnit tests for the *Paired Part* operations must succeed
-- Your score for the *Paired Part* of the assignment = (PercentageJUnitTestsPassed * PairedPartTotalPoints)
+### 3) Written Report Details
+Complete the report template in [VaporSalesReport.docx](./VaporSalesReport.docx).
+**TODO: Additional rubric details**

-### 3) Commenting & Conventions Rubric
+### 4) Commenting & Conventions Details
-To earn 100% for *Commenting & Conventions*, you must do the following:
-- The code in each file must being well formatted - Use Eclipse's *Format* command on the *Source* menu (shortcut: `Control+Shift+F` )
-- Use conventional Java variable naming conventions
-- Provide meaningful variable names
-- Add Javadoc *class-level* comments at the top of each class: SalesManager, Game, and Bundle
+To earn full credit for *Commenting & Conventions*, follow the style guidelines in [the CSSE 220 Grading Guide](../../Docs/grading_guide.md).
+In particular, make sure you add Javadoc *class-level* comments at the top of each class: `SalesManagerMain`, `Game`, and `Bundle`.
+For this assignment, you do NOT need Javadocs for every method.

 ## To do:
-1. In Eclipse, import this project (HWVaporSalesManager) from your local copy of the CSSE220 repo.
+1. Import this project (HWVaporSalesManager) from your local copy of the CSSE220 repo into your IDE.
-2. Modify the classes SalesManager, Game, and Bundle to implement the required functionality.
+2. Modify the classes `SalesManagerMain`, `Game`, and `Bundle` to implement the required functionality.
 You may use your own DP2 solution, or you can refer to the DP2 solution we provided in class or via email (the delivery method varies by quarter).
-3. Run the included JUnit tests to ensure your solution passes all the unit tests - do this by running *RunAllIndividualTests.java* and *RunAllPairedTests.java*
+3. Run the included JUnit tests to ensure your solution passes all the unit tests - do this by running *RunAllManualTests.java* and *RunAllGenAITests.java*
-4. Each student uploads her or his completed *.java* files to this assignment's Dropbox
+4. Upload one copy per team of the completed *.java* files to this assignment's drop box:

-Upload *Game.java*, *Bundle.java*, and *SalesManagerMain.java*
+    - *Game.java*
+    - *Bundle.java*
+    - *SalesManagerMain.java*
+5. Upload one copy per team of the written report, [VaporSalesReport.docx](./VaporSalesReport.docx), to this assignment's drop box.

 ## Notes
-### The Individual Part (required to be done individually)
+### The Manual Part (required to be done with no external resources such as GenAI, StackOverflow, etc.)
 In this program, you are implementing a video game sales manager for Vapor, a hypothetical digital game distributor.
 This application will keep track of sales of games and game bundles.
 From the [Design Problem 2 instructions](../DesignProblems/DP2/DP2.md):

 > Vapor, the popular video game digital store, has hired you as a consultant to design a sales management application.
 Each game available to purchase through Vapor has a title, ESRB rating (e.g., "T" for "Teen"), and price, all of which are fixed.
 You may assume game titles are unique.